homemade pasta dough

-But, on a Sunday rainy day, or on a Friday end-of-the-week night, making homemade pasta is fun.
+But, on a Sunday rainy day, or on a Friday, end-of-the-week night, making homemade pasta is fun.

-homemade pasta dough recipe
+semolina pasta recipe

 - 1.5 cups semolina flour